SP-VIO: Robust and Efficient Filter-Based Visual Inertial Odometry with State Transformation Model and Pose-Only Visual Description: Basic SP-VIO Framework

-In MSCKF, the reprojection error is related to the camera poses and 3D features, but the system state does not contain 3D features.
+In MSCKF-based VIO, the reprojection error is related to the camera poses and 3D features, but the system state does not contain 3D features.
 Therefore, it is necessary to use the left nullspace to restore the standard EKF format before filtering updates.

 In \eqref{eqn:repro PA}, the reprojection error $\boldsymbol{r}_{{C}_{i}}^{(l)}$ is independent of 3D features, then it can be rewritten as:

 Compared to MSCKF \cite{4209642}, \eqref{eqn:reproject PO} is the standard EKF measurement model and does not require the left nullspace.